Giants' Drew Lock hoping to follow in former teammate Geno Smith's footsteps and become starter again

 Lock had heard those tales — obviously — but by the time he and Smith came together, they were more part of Smith’s history than his present.

 Now that he is the backup quarterback for the Giants, though, Lock finds he has a new appreciation for Smith.
-He sees him as a friend, sees him as the opposing quarterback in Sunday’s game in Seattle, of course, but at this point in his career, Lock also sees Smith as a role model for what he wants to accomplish.
+He sees him as a friend and sees him as the opposing quarterback in Sunday’s game in Seattle, of course, but at this point in his career, Lock also sees Smith as a role model for what he wants to accomplish.

-“Obviously he is a man of perseverance with how his career has gone,” Lock said.
+“Obviously, he is a man of perseverance with how his career has gone,” Lock said.
 “We talked about it plenty of times when I was there.
 High draft pick, went through some rough patches, backup, made his way back, starter, played his butt off.
 Yeah, he’s fantastic.”

 For Lock, Smith is at the top of that list.